the mediterranean strategy on esdEncouraging the Mediterranean countries to develop and incorporate ESD into formal, non-formal and informal education

 Established in the Ministerial Conference on ESD in (Nicosia, 2016 ), this body guides and monitors the implementation of the MSESD and its Action Plan (at regional level) reviews activities and decides on future orientations.
 The members of the MCESD are the Ministries of Education of Cyprus (Chair), Croatia, Greece, Malta and Portugal, and the Ministry of Environment of Jordan and the following international/regional organisations : Union for the Mediterranean (UfM), UN Environment Programme /Mediterranean Action Plan (UNEP MAP), UNESCO Regionl Bureau for Science and Culture in Europe (Venice Office), UN Economic Commission for Europe (UNECE), and the League of Arab States (LAS).

-The Technical Secreatariat of the MCESD is entrusted to MIO-ECSDE, through the MEdIES Secretariat, while the UNESCO Chair & Network on Sustainable Development Management and Education in the Mediterranean of the Universtity of Athens provides the Scientific Secretariat.
+The Secretariat of the MCESD is technically supported by MIO-ECSDE, through the MEdIES Secretariat, and scientifically supported by the UNESCO Chair & Network on Sustainable Development Management and Education in the Mediterranean of the Universtity of Athens.

 2005: UN Decade on ESD (2005-2014) launched